 The best part of a service like this is that potential customers are able to view a retailer’s products and price at the top of Google’s search results pages (SERPs), before even viewing the website.
 This benefits both buyers and sellers as the eye-catching images at the top of the SERPs saves the consumer time of extensive price and product comparison.

 How does Google Shopping work?

-Google Shopping only works with ecommerce websites.
-Google Shopping uses both Google AdWords and Google Merchant Center to generate search results of a retailers’ products.
+Google Shopping only works with ecommerce websites built on platforms such as Shopify®, Shopify® Plus, WooCommerce, Magento® and BigCommerce®.
+Google Shopping uses both Google Ads and Google Merchant Center to generate search results of a retailers’ products.
 Google Merchant Center stores product details as a Google-friendly format to assist with search accuracy.
-AdWords is a platform where your actual campaigns can be managed including budget, bidding, and performance analysis.
+Google Ads is a platform where your actual campaigns can be managed including budget, bidding, and performance analysis.
 The setup and management of Google Shopping ads isn’t as straightforward as regular text ads, with emphasis placed on the content on your website landing pages and bids rather than keywords.

 Note: a well-written, SEO-friendly ecommerce website will ensure Google Shopping works most effectively for you, as it uses title and product information from your website to generate the most accurate results and ultimately drive people to your site.

 Tips to maximise the potential of Google Shopping

 Depending on the nature of your business and how it operates, getting the most out of your SEO optimisation and Google Shopping strategies could prove to be very beneficial, though quite complex.
 However, there are a few ways to simplify without compromising profitability.
 Let’s look at a few points below: